rdsea/iCOMOTSensors/IoTCloudUnits/IoTCameraDataProvider/README.md

 # Overview

-This implements an IoT Camera Provider in the context of HAIVAN Project ( http://haivanuni.github.io/haivan/) and INTER-HINC (https://github.com/SINCConcept/HINC).
+This implements an IoT Camera Provider in the context of INTER-HINC (https://github.com/SINCConcept/HINC) and HAIVAN Project ( http://haivanuni.github.io/haivan/).

 The IoT Camera Provider can be used for smart city camera analytics and IoT Interoperability.

 ## Installations

+Using npm to install required package:

 * npm install

 ## Requirements

+### Mongo DB
+The IoTCameraProvider uses MongoDB to store metadata about camera as resources.
+The MongoDB should be configured using  the environment MONGODB_URL:

+*export MONGODB_URL=

+Furthermore, we have our own sample camera information from Da Nang.
+For upload our sample camera JSON data into MongoDB (using upload_data.js utility), one also needs API key for Google map services.

+* export GOOGLE_MAP_KEY

+Contact us if you need the sample data.

+### Google storage

-A `keyfile.json` google credentials file is necessary in the root directory in this project.
+There is a feature that allows a customer requests the IoTCameraProvider to push video into Google Storage.
+For this, A `keyfile.json` google credentials file is necessary in the root directory in this project.
 This service account should have write access to google cloud storage.

 Furthermore, a cloud storage bucket `iotcamera` should exist !

-For upload our sample camera JSON data into MongoDB, one also needs API key for Google map services.

 ## Run